by Douglas Grudzina

 _What is the metrical patter of Poe’s “Annabel Lee”?_

-(irregular anapestic tetrameter/trimeter)
+(irregular anapestic tetrameter/trimeter)or

 _Why is the metrical pattern of Poe’s “Annabel Lee” ironic?_